2022 Kazakh presidential election: Public funding

-Deputy Prime Minister and Finance Minister Erulan Jamaubaev shortly after Tokayev's announcement initially ruled out billions of tenge being spent on snap elections.
+Shortly after Tokayev's announcement, Deputy Prime Minister and Finance Minister Erulan Jamaubaev ruled out spending billions of tenge on snap elections.
 National Economy Minister Älibek Quantyrov insisted that the government had enough reserves funding for the election and that a budget request would be calculated from the Central Election Commission, which will be considered by the Ministry of Finance.

-On 8 September 2022, it was reported by the Finance Ministry that 20 billion tenges would be spent on the presidential race and that the funding originally intended for the 2024 elections would come from the government budget.
+On 8 September 2022, the Finance Ministry declared that 20 billion tenges would be spent on the presidential race and that the funding originally intended for the 2024 elections would come from the government budget.
 Sabila Mustafina, a member of the CEC, revealed that the exact cost of the election would amount to 20.5 billion tenges and that with the formation of new regions and polling stations, the CEC requested a certain amount in purchase and replacement of the remaining ballot boxes.
-On 27 September, the allocation of reserve funds for the election was approved by the government.
+On 27 September, the government approved the allocation of reserve funds for the election.